bahrus/p-et-alia/README.md

 <p-d on="click" if="a"></p-d>
 ```

 Once again, the if condition is easy to override in a derived class.
-If you want to limit passing to every third event, or add debouncing, etc, you will need to define your own filter by overriding:
+If you want to limit passing to every third event, or add debouncing (similar to RxJS), etc, you will need to define your own filter by overriding:

 ```TypeScript
 filterEvent(e: Event) : boolean{